Ayu-web-cpu/Bank-Loan-Predictor/README.md

 # Bank Loan Approval Predictor

-A simple, interactive web app that predicts whether a bank loan will be approved based on applicant details like age, income (up to ₹10 crore), education, and credit score.
+A simple, interactive web app that predicts whether a bank loan will be approved based on applicant details like age, income  education and credit score.
 Built with Python, scikit-learn, and Streamlit.

 ---